blues/app-accelerators/23-freight-car-door-motion-and-location/README.md

 ### [`card.location.mode`](https://dev.blues.io/reference/notecard-api/card-requests/#card-location-mode)

-This command tracks location daily, and one every 2 days when the battery is low.
-When powered via USB, location is reported every 30 minutes.
+This command tracks location daily, switching to once every 2 days when the battery is low.
+When powered via USB, location is reported every 30 minutes, since power use is not a concern.

 ```json
 {